Anchorhold

 November 1-30, 2023

-Anchorhold is an immersive installation in Washington’s National Cathedral crypt.
-Visitors were invited to celebrate the 650th anniversary of Julian of Norwich’s spiritual visions, and participate in contemporary and historic contemplative practices in the Center for Prayer and Pilgrimage.
-Julian was a medieval mystic and author of the earliest surviving English language text by a woman.
+Anchorhold is an immersive installation in Washington National Cathedral where visitors participated in contemporary and historic contemplative practices to celebrate the 650th anniversary year of Julian of Norwich’s spiritual visions.
+A medieval mystic and theologian, Julian authored the earliest surviving English language text by a woman.

-The 8 x 8’ anchorhold (enclosed room) adjacent to Saint Dunstan’s chapel was open for solitary reflection and the library offered of a series of self-directed activities: meditative reading, responsive writing, and mindful drawing.
-Public events included labyrinth walks, a poetry workshop, a communal reading of Julian of Norwich’s Revelations of Divine Love, and a live performance, Consumed.
+The Center for Prayer and Pilgrimage hosted an 8 x 8’ enclosure which was open for solitary reflection.
+The library offered of a series of self-directed activities: meditative reading, responsive writing, and mindful drawing.
+Public events included labyrinth walks, a poetry workshop, a communal reading of Julian of Norwich’s Revelations of Divine Love, and Consumed, a live performance.

 Julian’s cell in Norwich, England